anders-s-olsen/CopBET/README.md

 ## Example script

 We have posted a script `CopBET_main_CH2016data` showing examples of how to use the functions with the openly available acute IV LSD dataset https://openneuro.org/datasets/ds003059.
 In the script, the dataset is assumed to be present as a folder in the CopBET folder.

+## Atlases

+We provided a folder with all the atlases that we used in our paper to replicate previous studies, in 2mm MNI-152 space.
+However, for the analyses in our paper we stripped away cerebellar ROIs due to inconsistent inclusion in the field of view.
+These atlases may be used in conjunction with the LSD dataset.

 ## Contributing